Himansh9532/Titanic-project-/README.md

-If you're referring to how to describe the Titanic project using icons or better formatting for a more visually appealing presentation, here's a refined version that can be used for your portfolio or presentation with added emphasis using icons or structured elements:

----

 ### **Titanic Machine Learning Project** 🚢

 The **Titanic Machine Learning Project** utilizes the famous Titanic dataset to predict whether a passenger survived or not based on various features like age, gender, class, and others.
 This project highlights the use of data preprocessing, feature engineering, and different classification algorithms.